 But it takes a lot of resources and costs to cover all platforms and build a quality product.
-You need to find a balance between spent resources and platforms involved without investing in a technology that could limit what your app can do.
+It would be best to find a balance between spent resources and platforms involved without investing in a technology that could limit what your app can do.

-The obvious question is why not develop for multiple platforms, thus reaching more audience and receiving more feedback?
+The obvious question is, why not develop for multiple platforms, thus reaching more audiences and receiving more feedback?
 This will be the easiest.
 But limited budget and time frame are a constraint.
 It's simple math: the more platforms involved, the more expenses, including maintenance, enhancement, and testing.

 What Platform to Choose?

-Our recommendation is to choose the platform where you can reach most of your target audience and develop the minimum functionality for this platform.
+Our recommendation is to choose the platform to reach most of your target audience and develop the minimum functionality for this platform.
 At this point, our main task is to show the core value of the product.
-Without overloading it with all possible features, our goal is to remain cost-effective and continue receiving feedback, and still achieve the outcome we seek.
+Without overloading it with all possible features, our goal is to remain cost-effective, continue receiving feedback, and still achieve the outcome we seek.

 When we work with our clients, our task is to convince them to develop fewer features, especially during the early stages of the digital product development process.
 This is justified for bringing the product to market.
 It’s important not to develop more features but cost-effectively create positive results.

 4. Chip Away Everything That Doesn’t Look Like David